A Community Thrives: Applications period open in national crowdfunding and grant program - NewsBreak

 The 2022 A Community Thrives program, a $2 million initiative created by the Gannett Foundation, will award grants to groups looking to improve their communities.
 Gannett, the parent company of the The Enquirer and Cincinnati.com, sponsors A Community Thrives.

-Starting June 1, Community Thrives will accept applications for organizations looking to bring awareness to a project that focuses on community building with an emphasis on historically underserved individuals and groups.
+Community Thrives is accepting applications for organizations looking to bring awareness to a project that focuses on community building with an emphasis on historically underserved individuals and groups.

 “The program offers not only grants but opportunities for organizations to extend their networks and deepen their donor base by creating connections with our consumers," said Sue Madden, director of the Gannett Foundation.
 "In addition, participation in the A Community Thrives program can result in national and local media exposure.
 Year after year, we hear fantastic anecdotes from participants on how the program has accelerated development.”